-The Federation also provides a range of benefits which include:
+The Australian Film Societies Federation (AFSF) helps you start and run a film society or group.
+The Federation provides a range of benefits which include:

-- An online presence for your society,
+- An online presence for your film society or film group.

-- A large collection of technical manuals
+- A large collection of technical projection manuals.

 If you want to start a film society then please contact us and we will tell you what you need to know.